…in light of the Bible.

 This is displayed in the actions of real social justice advocates [by which I don’t mean the average internet variety, Social Justice Warriors].
 Social justice advocates lay their claims against injustice on the very premise that an evil; an injustice; something to be abhorred; something repugnant has taken place.

 The problem arises when the basis for those claims are centred on the ever shifting sands of subjective relativism.
-Akin to the great violation in the garden, that jettisoned God and made humanity the source of knowledge about good and evil; removing the Creator from His rightful place, and putting the creature at the centre of where, what and how that creature derives its definitions and subsequent redefinition’s of what is good and what is evil.
+Akin to the great violation in the garden, which sought to jettison God; removing the Creator from His rightful place, putting the creature at the centre of where, what and how that creature derives its definitions, and subsequent redefinitions, of what good and evil is.

 Once fluidity of truth is proclaimed and accepted.
-Competing truths then seek dominance.
+Competing “truths” seek dominance.
+Humanity becomes the primary source and decider of what is good and evil.

-From there lies can hide hatred and gain power behind the facade of truth:
+From there lies can hide hatred, and power can be gained by it.

 “whoever hates disguises himself with his lips, and harbours deceit in his heart; when he speaks graciously believe him not, for there are seven abominations in his heart though his hatred be covered with deception.”
 (Proverbs, 26:24-26)